Daniel-Hinds/Daniel-Hinds/README.md

 - 👋  Hi, I’m Daniel Hinds

-I am a motivated and analytically-minded individual with a strong foundation in Computer Science and Mathematics.
-My academic background has honed my problem-solving abilities, logical thinking, and attention to detail.
+I’m analytically minded with a strong foundation in Computer Science and Mathematics.
+My academic background has honed my problem-solving abilities, logical thinking and attention to detail.

-Having gained practical experience in precision machining and customer service, I bring a unique perspective to the IT space.
-My experience in manufacturing has reinforced my ability to work meticulously and deliver high-quality results, while my time in the hospitality industry has strengthened my communication and teamwork skills.
+I have worked on several personal projects, developing software, debugging issues, and interacting with customers on a small scale.
+While these projects didn't achieve large-scale success, they provided valuable insights into software development and the challenges of selling software.
+The most notable projects are now available as open-source on my GitHub.

-As I progress in my studies and seek opportunities in the IT field, I am eager to apply my analytical skills and technical knowledge to real-world challenges.
+As I progress in my studies and seek opportunities in software engineering, I am eager to apply my programming and AWS knowledge to build scalable and efficient solutions to solve real-world challenges.